Fatima1383/fatimamohammadi-website/README.md

 About Me

 Hi!
 I’m Fatima Mohammadi, an aspiring Front-End Developer with a passion for building interactive and user-friendly web applications.
-I also have experience teaching English and online coding lessons.
+I also have experience to teach coding lessons.
 This portfolio showcases my web development projects and skills through my personal website.

 Website